 There seems to be some sort of unwritten rule that certain countries regularly throw up new bands that absolutely love from the first minute that I hear them.
 Regular culprits in this area include Canada, Japan, Italy and here in the UK; but perhaps in terms of hit rate per capita of population I’m doubtful that any land could beat Sweden in this regard.
 There really must be something in the water (or is it those forest huts?) that has spawned a seemingly endless stream of bands from the Progg generation onwards that have the ability to bring out interesting, complex and highly satisfying music that just seems to hit me in the right spot.

-The latest in this line of excellence is CB3, short for Charlottas Burnin Trio, who I first featured on a playlist back in February.
+The latest in this line of excellence is CB3, short for Charlottas Burnin Trio.
 The band is made up of Charlotta Andersson (guitar), Jonas Nilsson (double bass) and Nathanael Salomonsson (drums) and ‘From Nothing To Eternity’ is their debut album.
 But first the bad news, even though the album has not yet been officially been released yet the Eggs In Aspic cassette has already sold out, although you can pre-order the digital download here.
 However,it is also being released digitally by Swedish label Lazy Octopus, and they have some tapes left to pre-order at the time of writing.
 You don’t want to miss out, and here’s why.

 [Update: the album is now available on vinyl from Drone Rock Records here]